They are here – the summer holidays!

 Get back into it slowly:

-Warm up properly first, then start with light repertoire, like songs.
+Warm up properly first, then start with shorter, easy pieces, like songs.

 On the first day, sing for only half an hour and not the heavy Wagner/Verdi/Strauss from before the holidays, even if the temptation is great because, after the break, the high notes are usually rather effortless.

 On the second day, 45 min; on the third day, one hour, then one and a half, and gradually your voice and body get going again.

 Then you can/could benefit from the time when you can practise without running to the next rehearsal.

 You have time to dedicate to technical questions:

 Trills (whole tone and half tone trills): start with alternating tones, i.e. eighth notes, triplets, sixteenth notes, and then trill.
 A trill means fixing the larynx on a rather „firm“ breath contact.
 When it works, it’s a somewhat „freaky“ feeling.
 You have to try it until it works, just like you did as a child when practising the rolled Rrrrrrrr: keep trying; eventually, it will work.

 Messa di voce: crescendo and decrescendo – remember: pianissimo needs more support than forte.

 Chromatic scales: (if you have more than 12 notes in an octave, something is wrong 😉 Keep practising, divide into groups of 3, 4 or 6 and check on the piano: there are either three augmented thirds or four minor thirds or six whole notes).
 Don’t give up:)